MarkBuffalo/HULKBUSTER/README.md

 cd HULKBUSTER
 pip3 install -r requirements.txt
 ```
 You now need to edit `products.txt`.
 Visit roguefitness.com and add products you want to search to products.txt, separated by new lines.
+A default list of products is included.

 # Run